Kedi (2016 film): Critical response

 Mike D'Angelo wrote on The A.V.
 Club, "Inevitably, the film doubles as an intimate exploration of one of the world's most beautiful cities...
 Were Kedi strictly about Istanbul and cats, though, it’d be pretty banal.
 Instead, there's a fascinating therapeutic undercurrent to the interviews with human beings.
 Torun doesn't intellectualize this in any way; no experts show up to discuss our tendency to anthropomorphize animals, seeing ourselves in them.
 But several people talk frankly about having felt broken in some way, and about how taking care of homeless cats feels redemptive."

 In The Washington Post, Vanessa H. Larson wrote, "The camerawork skillfully mimics a cat’s-eye view, with extended sequences filmed just over the animals’ shoulders using remote-controlled camera rigs that follow them as they saunter around, forage for meals and get into hissing matches.
-Interspersed throughout the film are also beautiful drone-captured aerial shots of Istanbul’s sprawling streets and the Bosporus waterway, which impart a strong sense of place."
+Interspersed throughout the film are also beautiful drone-captured aerial shots of Istanbul’s sprawling streets and the Bosphorus waterway, which impart a strong sense of place."

 Glenn Kenny wrote in The New York Times, "There’s a good deal of projection in the verbal accounts of the animals' lives, but the movie, with its mobile camera low to the ground or looking down at cat-navigated rooftops, doesn’t do much to contradict the indirect anthropomorphizing....
 The movie is replete with ingeniously constructed mini-narratives, including a turf war.
 The mesmerizing score by Kira Fontana, interspersed with well-chosen Turkish pop, is a real asset."